 Admissions Information

 For the M.S. in Communication Sciences and Disorders at University of Redlands (College of Arts and Sciences), we utilize the Centralized Application System (CSDCAS) application service.
-The Fall 2024 Admission Cycle will open in July 17, 2023.
-The deadline to submit applications is January 15, 2024.
+The application cycle for fall 2024 is closed.
+Plese check back for the application cycle dates.

 Frequently Asked Questions